ianmarshall007/ianmarshall007.github.io/_posts/2017-04-07-alisa-tells-jean-about-fulfilling-her-deepest-desires.markdown

 - playing
 - tell
 - therapist
+description: How Alisa Tells Jean About Fulfilling Her Deepest Desires
 ---

 Alisa leaned over the table, her hair almost sweeping across her brunch, and whispered “Jean, I had the most amazing weekend last week.
 I have to tell you about this.”
 Intrigued, Jean leaned in and encouraged Alisa to tell her more.